-- (a) Openness required.
-All meetings of public bodies shall 8 9 be open to the public unless excepted in subsection (c) and closed in accordance with Section 2a. - (b) Construction of exceptions.
-The exceptions contained 11 12 in subsection (c) are in derogation of the requirement that 13 public bodies meet in the open, and therefore, the exceptions 14 are to be strictly construed, extending only to subjects clearly within their scope.
-The exceptions authorize but do 15 16 not require the holding of a closed meeting to discuss a 17 subject included within an enumerated exception. - (c) Exceptions.
-A public body may hold closed meetings to 18 19 consider the following subjects: - 20 (1)appointment, employment, compensation, The discipline, performance, or dismissal of 21 specific 22 employees, specific individuals who serve as independent contractors in a park, recreational, or educational 23 setting, or specific volunteers of the public body or legal counsel for the public body, including hearing testimony on a complaint lodged against an employee, a specific individual who serves as an independent contractor in a park, recreational, or educational setting, or a volunteer of the public body or against legal counsel for the public body to determine its validity.
+- 8 (a) Openness required.
+All meetings of public bodies shall 9 be open to the public unless excepted in subsection (c) and - 11 (b) Construction of exceptions.
+The exceptions contained 12 in subsection (c) are in derogation of the requirement that 13 public bodies meet in the open, and therefore, the exceptions 14 are to be strictly construed, extending only to subjects 15 clearly within their scope.
+The exceptions authorize but do 16 not require the holding of a closed meeting to discuss a 17 subject included within an enumerated exception. - 18 (c) Exceptions.
+A public body may hold closed meetings to 19 consider the following subjects: - 20 (1) The appointment, employment, compensation, 21 discipline, performance, or dismissal of specific 22 employees, specific individuals who serve as independent 23 contractors in a park, recreational, or educational setting, or specific volunteers of the public body or legal counsel for the public body, including hearing testimony on a complaint lodged against an employee, a specific individual who serves as an independent contractor in a park, recreational, or educational setting, or a volunteer of the public body or against legal counsel for the public body to determine its validity.
 However, a meeting to consider an increase in compensation to a specific employee of a public body that is subject to the Local Government Wage Increase Transparency Act may not be closed and shall be open to the public and posted and held in accordance with this Act.

-- (2) Collective negotiating matters between the public body and its employees or their representatives, or deliberations concerning salary schedules for one or more classes of employees. - (3) The selection of a person to fill a public office, as defined in this Act, including a vacancy in a public office, when the public body is given power to appoint under law or ordinance, or the discipline, performance or removal of the occupant of a public office, when the public body is given power to remove the occupant under law or ordinance. - (4) Evidence or testimony presented in open hearing, or in closed hearing where specifically authorized by law, to a quasi-adjudicative body, as defined in this Act,
+- (2) Collective negotiating matters between the public body and its employees or their representatives, or deliberations concerning salary schedules for one or more classes of employees. - (3) The selection of a person to fill a public office, as defined in this Act, including a vacancy in a public office, when the public body is given power to appoint under law or ordinance, or the discipline, performance or removal of the occupant of a public office, when the public body is given power to remove the occupant under law or ordinance. - (4) Evidence or testimony presented in open hearing, or in closed hearing where specifically authorized by law, to a quasi-adjudicative body, as defined in this Act, provided that the body prepares and makes available for public inspection a written decision setting forth its determinative reasoning.